oracle/graal/docs/reference-manual/native-image/guides/build-and-run-native-executable-with-jfr.md

     It creates an event, annotated with `@Label` from the `jdk.jfr.*` package.
     If you run this application, it will not print anything and just run that event.

-2. Compile the Java file using the GraalVM JDK:
+2. Ccompile the application using the GraalVM JDK:
     ```shell
     javac JFRDemo.java
     ```